HOGENT-MLOps/mlops-labs/assignments/03-ml-workflow.md

 ## 3.1.
 Setup the environment

 First, we need to install some dependencies.
 We're not installing the dependencies for the whole system, but only for this project.
-We can do this by creating a virtual environment.
+We can do this by creating a [virtual environment](https://docs.python.org/3/library/venv.html).

+This is a **best practice** and it is always advised to install and run python projects this way, instead of installing directly on the host!
+The following [quote](https://peps.python.org/pep-0405/#motivation) lists the advantages of virtual environments in Python:

+> The utility of Python virtual environments has already been well established by the popularity of existing third-party virtual-environment tools, primarily Ian Bicking's virtualenv.
+Virtual environments are already widely used for dependency management and isolation, ease of installing and using Python packages without system-administrator access, and automated testing of Python software across multiple Python versions, among other uses.
+> ~ Carl Meyer

 Run the following commands in your terminal:

 ```bash
 cd resources/03-ml-workflow
 python3 -m venv venv
 ```

 :question: What does the `python3 -m venv venv` command do?
+What is the meaning of the first `venv` argument, and what of the second?
+Which of the two can you change to your liking?

 :question: Make sure your virtual environment is not tracked by Git.
 How do you do this?